daisvke/pushswap_tester/README.md

 ## Description
 * You can set your own values in config.sh.
 * A log is generated for each test and is saved n the "log" file.
-* No +500 elements combinations are tested.
+* +500 elements combinations are not tested.
 * [OK] (or numbers in green) = The numbers are sorted.<br />
   [KO] (or numbers in red) = The numbers are not sorted.<br />
   [HM] = Higher moves = The numbers are sorted but with too much moves.